TheCacophonyProject/docs/pages/01.home/release-notes/item.md

 #### thermal-recorder

-- Throttling of recordings is now slightly less aggressive

-#### Thermal Camera

 - Added ability to turn on and off based on sunset and sunrise times.
 - Final changes for new device registration scheme
+- Throttling of recordings is now slightly less aggressive

 #### Upload Processing